seregazhuk/php-pinterest-bot/README.md

 }
 ```

-If you don't want to get all activity record, you can pass a limit as the second parameter.
+If you don't want to get all activity records, you can pass a limit as the second parameter.
 Get  5 last activity records:

 ```php